zkManuel0123/Anonymize_agent/README.md

 ### Welcome to the next level of network pharmacology!

-Welcome to HerbAgent, an AI-driven framework that leverages Large Language Models (LLMs) and multi-agent collaboration to automate and accelerate Traditional Chinese Medicine (TCM) network pharmacology research.
-HerbAgent streamlines complex analytical workflows, offering an efficient and scalable solution for herbal medicine research and drug discovery.
+HerbAgent is an AI-driven framework that leverages Large Language Models (LLMs) and multi-agent collaboration to automate and accelerate Traditional Chinese Medicine (TCM) network pharmacology research.
+By streamlining complex analytical workflows, HerbAgent provides an efficient and scalable solution for herbal medicine research and drug discovery.

 ### Features